 100% renewable energy – This was the most significant highlight of the event.
 Zeroing on Apple’s environmentally responsible and recycling initiatives with its 100% renewable facilities powered by solar panels, Lisa Jackson said that Apple’s data centers use clean energy to offer services, and Apple eliminates the need to buy new materials, through its 3 point strategy, namely using materials recycled or renewable that are sourced responsibly, producing longer lasting and durable products and recycling the products.

-Within this, Apple boasts of material innovations such as using recyclable tin in the main logic board of iPhone Xs that will help ‘prevent mining of 10000 tonnes of tin ores in single year’ as stated by Johnson.
+Within this threefold eco-friendly strategy, Apple boasts of material innovations such as using recyclable tin in the main logic board of iPhone Xs that will help ‘prevent mining of 10000 tonnes of tin ores in single year’ as stated by Johnson.
 It has transitioned to recyclable plastics and bio-based materials and long-lasting software and hardware in the iOS 12 and iPhone 5s for greater durability of their use by the users.

 The ‘Apple Giveback’ deserves special mention as the 3rd strategy and the most impressive one, where the user can send back a device regardless the condition, whereby the Apple team will assess it to either re-use or recycle it.
-We are all already familiar with the Apple robot Leo, whose sister robot Daisy was introduced.
+We are all already familiar with the Apple robot Leo, whose sister robot Daisy was introduced to carry out the initiative.
 As Johnson said, Daisy can assemble 9 different models of iPhone and use recycled materials in future products, prompting less mining.

 Stressing on the positive impact of these strategies, Johnson said that they make the products “good for you, but a huge win for the planet.”